Rey-EL/public-portfolio/cybersecurity-labs/google-cybersecurity-activities/parking-lot-usb-exercise/README.md

 # Parking lot USB exercise
 ________________________________________

-## Activity Overview: Understanding USB Baiting and Attack Vectors
+## Activity Overview

-This activity was a practical exploration of the cybersecurity issue known as **USB baiting**.
-USB baiting is a social engineering attack where malicious actors leave infected USB drives in public places, hoping individuals will plug them into their computers.
-The convenience of USB drives for data storage also makes them an effective method for delivering malware or gaining unauthorized control over systems.
-This exercise was designed to assess these attack vectors by examining a simulated scenario from both an attacker's and a defender's perspective.
-It highlighted how an organization's security can be compromised through human curiosity and the need for defensive strategies.
+In this activity, the goal was to assess the attack vectors of a USB drive.
+The exercise considered a scenario of finding a USB drive in a parking lot from both the perspective of an attacker and a target.
+USBs, or flash drives, are commonly used for storing and transporting data.
+However, some characteristics of these small, convenient devices can also introduce security risks.
+Threat actors frequently use USBs to deliver malicious software, damage other hardware, or even take control of devices.
+USB baiting is an attack in which a threat actor strategically leaves a malware USB stick for an employee to find and install to unknowingly infect a network.
+It relies on curious people to plug in an unfamiliar flash drive that they find.

 ## Scenario

-As part of the security team at Rhetorical Hospital, I found a USB stick with the hospital's logo on it in the parking lot.
-I brought the USB drive back to the office for safe analysis.
-To do this, I used virtualization software to create a **sandbox**, which is an isolated, simulated computer instance.
-This sandboxing technique is important because it allows for the investigation of a suspicious device without connecting it to the hospital's network or files, preventing potential malware from causing harm.
+As part of the security team at Rhetorical Hospital, I arrived at work one morning and found a USB stick with the hospital's logo printed on it.
+There was no one else around who might have dropped it, so I decided to pick it up out of curiosity.
+I brought the USB drive back to the office where the team had virtualization software installed on a workstation.
+Virtualization software can be used for this very purpose because it is one of the only ways to safely investigate an unfamiliar USB stick.
+The software works by running a simulated instance of the computer on the same workstation.
+This simulation is not connected to other files or networks, so the USB drive cannot affect other systems if it happens to be infected with malicious software.

 ## Contents

-The USB drive contained a mix of personal and work files, including family photos, a resume, employee shift schedules, and budget documents.
-These files contained Personally Identifiable Information (PII) such as contact details and work history, alongside sensitive work files like internal financial data.
-It is unsafe to store sensitive work files and personal files together on an unencrypted, portable device, as it increases the risk of a data breach that impacts both an individual's privacy and the organization's security.
+The USB drive belonged to Jorge Bailey, the human resource manager at Rhetorical Hospital, and contained a mix of personal and work-related files.
+These included family photos, pet pictures, a new hire letter, employee shift schedules, an employee budget, vacation ideas, wedding plans, and Jorge's resume.
+Many of these files contained Personally Identifiable Information (PII).
+Storing personal and sensitive work files together on such a device is unsafe.

 ## Attacker mindset

-An attacker could leverage the information on the drive in several ways.
-For example, they could launch a **spear-phishing** attack by using the resume to impersonate the employee, "Jorge," and email a colleague from a fake but similar address to request a sensitive file.
-Personal details from photos, like a pet's name, could be used to guess passwords for business systems (e.g., "Buddy123!").
-An attacker could also use details from wedding plans to establish credibility in social engineering attempts, potentially manipulating individuals connected to Jorge into divulging sensitive data.
-The goal would be to use this initial access to infiltrate the hospital's network and steal valuable data.
+An attacker could have used the files on Jorge's USB drive as a distraction, potentially having staged the entire event.
+While an unsuspecting target browsed the files, the attacker could have established a backdoor into the company's systems.
+The sensitive information, including PII, could have been used to target Jorge or others around him, or to gain unauthorized access to the hospital's network.

 ## Risk analysis

-To mitigate these types of attacks, an organization can implement layered controls.
-Technical controls include disabling autorun on workstations and using endpoint security to scan all removable media for malicious software like ransomware or keyloggers.
-Managerial controls should include a clear policy that prohibits mixing personal and work data on unsecured devices and mandates encryption.
-Operationally, security awareness training is useful for teaching employees to report found devices and to understand that the only safe way to inspect them is within a controlled **sandbox** environment, preventing a network-wide infection.
+USB baiting attacks can deliver malicious software like malware, which could infect a computer if an employee plugged in an infected device.
+To mitigate these risks, organizations should implement controls such as disabling Autorun, using security software, and keeping personal and business USB drives separate.
+It is also crucial to use passwords and encryption on USB drives and to train employees not to plug unknown USB drives into their computers, instead reporting them to IT.

 ## Key Terms

-*   **USB Baiting:** The act of leaving an infected USB drive for someone to find and use, which then infects their computer.
+*   **USB Baiting:** An attack where a threat actor strategically leaves a malware USB stick for an employee to find and install to unknowingly infect a network.
-*   **Attack Vector:** A path or means by which an attacker can gain access to a computer or network.
+*   **Attack Vectors:** The means by which an attacker can gain access to a computer or network.
-*   **Social Engineering:** The act of tricking people into giving up confidential information or taking a specific action.
-*   **Spear Phishing:** A targeted email scam sent to a specific person or organization, often containing personalized information to make it seem legitimate.
-*   **Sandboxing:** A security practice where a program or file is run in an isolated environment (a "sandbox") to see how it behaves without risking harm to the main system.
+*   **Malware:** Malicious software that can infect computers.
-*   **Personally Identifiable Information (PII):** Any data that could be used to identify a specific person, such as a name, address, or phone number.
+*   **PII (Personally Identifiable Information):** Sensitive information that can be used to target a data owner or others around them.

-## Reflection

-This activity showed how USB baiting works and why it is a security risk.
-I learned how to safely inspect a USB drive using virtualization software, which created a **sandbox** to protect the system.
-I also saw how attackers might use the files to target people or systems.
-The exercise supported key lessons from the Google Cybersecurity Certificate, including how to protect data, recognize attack methods, and respond to real threats.
+*   **Virtualization Software:** Software used to safely investigate an unfamiliar USB stick by running a simulated instance of a computer.
+*   **Autorun:** A feature that causes removable media to open automatically when inserted.
+*   **Encryption:** A security feature used to protect data on a USB drive.